harlig/square-one/README.md

 Should consider accessibility and write letters or some symbol on tiles to differentiate.

+* This theoretical level has a wall, and rotating the wall into view adds a certain mechanic that aids/allows you to complete the level - Evan Lane (all royalties are awarded to Evan Lane)

+### Obstacle ideas

 * Snake
   * You leave behind a trail and hitting own trail makes you lose level
-* This theoretical level has a wall, and rotating the wall into view adds a certain mechanic that aids/allows you to complete the level - Evan Lane (all royalties are awarded to Evan Lane)

 * Every time you move, enemy moves or tries to block you. you can use terrain to reroute them
 * terrain
 * objects that move on a schedule and can move you around the map, some levels require usage of those moving objects to push you to complete in level limit
+* irrelevant colors

 ### Meta ideas